1.

 111.

 Barker, Emma & Open University.
-Art & visual culture, 1600-1850: academy to avant-garde.
+Art & Visual Culture, 1600-1850: Academy to Avant-Garde.

 112.

 Honour, Hugh.
-Romanticism. vol. Icon editions (Harper & Row, 1979).
+Romanticism. vol. Icon editions (Harper & Row, New York, 1979).

 113.

 Brown, David Blayney.
-Romanticism. vol. Art&Ideas (Phaidon, 2001).
+Romanticism. vol. Art&Ideas (Phaidon, London, 2001).

 114.